 - Engineering and Science colleagues lead programmes addressing food, renewable energy and water availability in Asia and Africa, including a long-term community health programme with Malawi.

-- Young people: Strathclyde hosts several nationally-funded centres of excellence including: The Centre for Excellence for Looked After Children; Autism Network Scotland and Centre for Youth and Criminal Justice
+- Young people: Strathclyde hosts several nationally-funded centres of excellence including The Centre for Excellence for Looked After Children and the Centre for Youth and Criminal Justice

 - Public Mental Health: We are Scotland’s leaders in public mental health including: Editing ‘Public Mental Health: Global Perspectives’ and ‘The Journal of Public Mental Health’; joint programmes with Yale University, New York University, Illinois Institute of Technology, The Scottish Recovery Network, Health and Social Care Alliance, Turning Point, Mental Health Foundation, NHS Health Scotland, NHS Lothian and NHS Greater Glasgow and Clyde; and collaboration with the WHO mental health team.